 If you meet all the criteria required by any one category, including any residence requirements, your institution must charge you the home rate.
 You only need to find one category that you fit into.

 Students will benefit from studying on our well-equipped, modern campus.
-The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities, which is planned to fully open in 2023.
-This will include a hyper studio for students across all disciplines to collaborate on projects together4.
+The Faculty of Arts and Humanities is joining two of our school’s completely refurbished Art and Design buildings and adding a range of new facilities4, which is planned to fully open in 2023.
+This will include a hyper studio for students across all disciplines to collaborate on projects together.

 Careers and opportunities

-The MA in English and Education Management prepares you for a variety of future career paths.
+The English and Education Management MA prepares you for a variety of future career paths.

 - If you are interested in a career in English language education, you can gain the skills you need to be an effective and innovative instructor of English for speakers of other languages.